PuDu-Astro/DASpec/README.md

 8. You can also fix the value of a parameter to a specific value in "Fix" window.

 9. You can use "DASpec_extract_result.py" to read the output file.
 It is a class and can separate the names, windows, pars, etc., from the output file.
+But you need to write your own code to import this class.

+10. If you perform fitting multiple times for a single object, you will find that there is a long output file.
+"DASpec_reduce.py" can do some cleaning to the output file and only keep the last fitting for each object: "DASpec_reduce.py *.out".

 ### Acknowledgement:
 I will appreciate if you can cite DASpec in your paper: e.g., \software{\cb DASpec \url{https://github.com/PuDu-Astro/DASpec}}